 Our Safeguarding Staff

-For your reference our Anti-Bullying and Child Protection Policies as well as links to useful safeguarding and wellbeing information.
+For your reference, please see our Anti-Bullying and Child Protection Policies, as well as links to useful safeguarding and wellbeing information, below.

 What is Safeguarding? – Cornwall Council.